tanjo3/tww_apworld/docs/en_The Wind Waker.md

 ## Known issues

 - Randomized freestanding rupees, spoils, and bait will also be given to the player picking up the item.
-The item will be sent properly, but the collecting player will receive an extra copy.
+The item will be sent correctly, but the collecting player will receive an extra copy.
-- Demo items (items which are held over Link's head) which are **not** randomized, such as rupees from salvages from random light rings or rewards from minigames, will not work.
+- Demo items (items held over Link's head) that are **not** randomized, such as rupees from salvages from random light rings or rewards from minigames, will not work.
 - Item get messages for progressive items received on locations that send earlier than intended will be incorrect.
 This does not affect gameplay.
 - The Heart Piece count in item get messages will be off by one.
 This does not affect gameplay.